 Step # 1: Start with Creating an LMS Project Plan

-This is the first and the most important step to validate your idea of building an LMS.
-In this step, you need to validate the fact that investing a good amount of money in LMS is worth a try.
+This is the first and the most important step to validate your idea.
+In this step, you need to find proof that investing a good amount of money in LMS is worth a try.

-It will be more like a forecast for the future and the profit you will earn using the LMS in terms of having more students and less expense or having more productivity from employees after training them.
+It will be more like a forecast for the future and the profit you will earn using the LMS in terms of having more students and fewer expenses or having more productivity from employees after training them.
 You will get a better idea of the LMS and eLearning marketplace with a deeper insight into why you need an LMS and who is your target audience for that.
+You should also think about the must-have features.
+Here, we recommend thinking in terms of MVP development, which will make the initial process easier.

 You need to ask yourself: